jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

  * Gravity is a key element

 Reynolds number is a dimensionless variable widely used in fluid mechanics which is defined as Re = rho UL/mu and can be interpreted as the ratio of inertia force over the viscous force.
-For large Re, turbulent flow.
+For large Re, we have turbulent flow.
 For small Re, we have laminar flow.
-There is another dimensionless variable key to open channel flow.
-Key body force is gravity.
+There is another dimensionless variable key to open channel flow where the key body force is gravity.
-Since open channel flow there is a free surface between the water and the air (atmosphere), Froude number = U/sqrt(gL).
+Since open channel flow there is a free surface between the water and the air (atmosphere), the dimensionless Froude number = U/sqrt(gL), where U velocity, g gravitational acceleration, and L characteristic water depth.

 * Multiphase (two different fluids) air and water

 The viscosity of air and water is X and X respectively.
 Obviously the density of water is XXX while density of air is about XXX.
 The interface between the atmosphere and water surface needs to be tracked.
-As in most CFD the absolute pressure is not required?
-For example the atmospheric pressure changes hour by hour.
-But we don't model that.

 The additional equation to track the air/water interface is discussed below in Solvers.

- * Froude number

-in application write Fr_1 for the incoming flow Froude number.
+The Froude number is important. in application we write Fr_1 for the incoming flow Froude number.
-The critical Froude number.
+The critical Froude number is important for hydraulic jump applications see Literature review below.
-For hydraulic jump a type of flow where ....

 2. Open channel Tutorial cases